 Whether one of the many “top destinations” is calling your name or your list looks completely different (Latvia anyone?), how do you stay clear of crowds?
 How do you get the best of the destination?
 How do you fully immerse yourself?

 1. Go in the off-season

-The “best” time to visit a destination just might not be the best time for you to visit, especially if your vision of an ideal vacation includes staying away from crowds.
+If a popular destination is at the top of your list, the best time for you to visit might be the off-season, especially if your vision of an ideal vacation includes staying away from crowds.

 Venice in February.
 It might be chilly, but also beautifully peaceful (unless you go during Carnival that is).

 The Croatian coast in September (my favorite time to visit).
 Maybe not exactly offseason, but since schools are back in session, it will be quieter while much will still be open.